Affiliate links on Android Authority may earn us a commission. Learn more.

 Is 5G UC faster than regular 5G?

-T-Mobile’s 5G UC network is indeed faster than regular 5G in the sense that it uses higher frequencies, including mmWave (pictured above).
+Yes, T-Mobile’s 5G UC networks are indeed faster than regular 5G in the sense that it uses higher frequencies, including mmWave (pictured above).
 It will also always offer better-than-4G speeds.
-On the other hand, the company’s Extended Range 5G (5G XR) comprises of lower frequencies.
+On the other hand, the company’s Extended Range 5G (5G XR) relies on lower frequencies.
 This means it is designed to cover large areas like 4G did.
-In other words, it does not prioritize speed to the same degree as UC.
+It does not prioritize speed to the same degree as UC.

 The trade-off with 5G UC is that you will only find it in major cities because of the high infrastructure costs and limited range.
 You can check if your neighborhood has 5G UC coverage by checking T-Mobile’s coverage map.

 However, the UC logo on your smartphone doesn’t tell you whether you’re connected to the fastest possible band.
 This is because only a handful of smartphones have the required hardware for mmWave 5G.
 If your smartphone only supports sub-6GHz 5G, you’ll still get 5G UC but only up to mid-band networks and not beyond.